 With your fingers, brush 1-2 tablespoons of milk over the top crust.
 Sprinkle with decorating sugar.

-Bake in a preheated 375 degree oven until crust has browned, about 25-30 minutes.
-Allow to cool.
+Bake in a preheated oven until crust has browned, about 25-30 minutes.
+Remove from oven and allow to cool.
+Carefully transfer the crostata to a serving plate or tray.

-To serve, cut Crustata into 8-10 slices.
+To serve, cut the Elderberry Wine-Poached Pear Crostata into 8-10 slices.
 Garnish with a dollop of fresh whipped cream.
 This recipe will serve 8-10 people.

 Elderberry Wine-Poached Pear Crostata